 The YMCA Camp Grady Spruce Outdoor Education program can customize your experience to increase the rigor and comprehension of your experience.

-There is truly no classrooms needed when you have an Island, Mountain and 535 Acres in Northwester Palo Pinto County.
-Maximize your students learning potential through a memorable Outdoor Education experience.
-We look forward to seeing you at camp soon!
+There is truly no classroom needed when you have an island, mountain and 535 acres in northwestern Palo Pinto County.

 Journey to the Island via barge to explore the intricate interactions among native island flora and fauna.
 Plenty of local history will be shared during this trail as well as a bird’s eye view of the Brazos River Valley as it meanders through Possum Kingdom Lake.
 If you want to understand land formation and horizontal stratification of rock formations, the island has it all and more!